isabella232/iot-sdk-longhaul/README.md

 This repo holds source code used in SDK long-haul evaluation, and meant to be good examples of well-written device and service code.

+## Data collection

+This software collects information about the environment and the operational success and sends it to an IoT Hub and an Application Insights instance of your choosing.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a